AnthonysWebLLC/CodingStandards/README.md

         CakePlugin::load('CodingStandards', array('bootstrap' => true));
         //Configure::write('CodingStandards.ADDITIONAL_PATHS', array('CodingStandards' => Configure::read('CodingStandards.PLUGIN_PATH'))); // Optional - Useful if you have extra paths you want included in full reports.
 Example here is the coding standards themeselves, though you can other other(s).
         //Configure::write('CodingStandards.SERVER_NAME', '<Insert Accessible URL HERE>') // Optional and probably server specific -- enables CSS checking & provides full URL for HTML reports
-    }
+        //Also see See app/Plugin/CodingStandards/Config/bootstrap.php for other variables you can tweak }
 ````